esellors/f5_team_project_demo/README.md

 # f5_team_project_demo

-Sometime it be like it be - Ben Franklin
+Sometimes it be like it be - Ben Franklin

+BBQ and recreational soccer with random people.